 • Real-life, local examples that will help you and your students envision what is possible

-This guide is primarily designed for use by educators in the Upper Valley region of Vermont and New Hampshire, but can also readily be used by educators outside of this region.
+This guide is primarily designed for use by middle-school educators in the Upper Valley region of Vermont and New Hampshire, but can readily be used by educators outside of this region or adapted for older or younger grades.
 Students and community organizations are encouraged to use this guide as well.
-The content is generally for middle school classrooms, but is adaptable for higher and lower grades.

-After submitting the form below, you will be given a link to download this resource.
+After submitting the form below, you will receive a download link.

 CAPTCHA